Healthy Middle Eastern Recipes

 This quick, protein-rich chicken stew recipe gets great flavor from cumin, lemon juice and garlic.
 Make a double batch and freeze it for a quick healthy dinner.
 Serve the stew with couscous and steamed broccoli.

 Though traditional stuffed cabbage recipes are made with meat, here Savoy cabbage leaves are stuffed with a combination of rice, mushrooms, onions, garlic and herbs for a healthy vegetarian stuffed cabbage recipe.
 The stuffed cabbage leaves gently bake in a simple tomato sauce.
 This easy stuffed cabbage recipe can be made ahead of time and baked just before serving.

-It seems Buddha bowls have as many variations as there are stars in the sky, and there is no wrong way to build one!
+It seems grain bowls have as many variations as there are stars in the sky, and there is no wrong way to build one!
 But we prefer to keep things classic and simple with hummus, quinoa, avocado and loads of veggies!